How to Play Step by Step

 - Optional: a marker for the Mexican Train

-If you’re unsure which set is right, see the full Domino Sets Explained guide or jump straight to the best Mexican Train domino sets for home play.
+If you’re unsure which set size is right, see Domino Sets Explained.

 How Many Players Can Play?